isomerpages/moe-jieminpri/_about-us/General Guidelines.md

 **Warning signal :** Prolonged ringing of the siren.

-**Action:** When the alarm is activated, follow the instructions below :
+**Action :** When the alarm is activated, follow the instructions below :

 *   Stop work immediately
 *   Switch off all lights and fans